Aliyah Dunn

-Aliyah Dunn (born 19 October 1999) is a New Zealand netball international.
+Aliyah Maryanne Heneriata Dunn (born 19 October 1999) is a New Zealand netball international.
 Dunn was a prominent member of the Central Pulse teams that won the 2019, 2020 and 2022 ANZ Premiership titles.
 She was also a fringe member of the 2017 Southern Steel team that won the inaugural ANZ Premiership title.
 Dunn was also a member of the New Zealand teams that won the 2017 Netball World Youth Cup and the 2018 Fast5 Netball World Series.
 Between 2015 and 2017, Dunn also represented the New Zealand women's national basketball team at under-17 and under-19 (Junior Tall Ferns) levels.
 In 2022 she played for Tokomanawa Queens in the new Tauihi Basketball Aotearoa league.

 Early life, family and education

 Dunn was born and raised in Invercargill.
 She is of Māori and Samoan descent.
 She is a distant cousin of Te Amo Amaru-Tibble.
 They had never met before becoming 2021 Central Pulse team mates.
 However, they found out they are related through Dunn's Southland-based grandmother, who was originally a Tibble with Ngāti Porou family connections.
 Dunn also has Whakatōhea, Ngāti Kahungunu ki Wairarapa and Te Whānau-ā-Apanui affiliations.
 Both of Dunn's parents played representative basketball for Southland.
 Her father, Terrence, also played for Southland Sharks.
 Aliyah's four siblings have all played basketball at a representative level.
 In her youth, Dunn played both representative netball and basketball.
 She attended Te Wharekura o Arowhenua and Verdon College.